-When I became so sick (more about this here and here) that I could barely walk because of extreme fatigue and pain (along with many other symptoms) I visited multiple doctors, searching for the cause of my illness and desperate for treatment.
+When I became so sick with untreated Lyme disease (more about this here and here) that I could barely walk because of extreme fatigue and pain (along with many other symptoms) I visited multiple doctors, searching for the cause of my illness and desperate for treatment.

 My body was going downhill fast.

 Avril Lavigne felt the same.

 Unfortunately, many of the doctors I went to incorrectly believed and told me, ” You can’t get Lyme disease in Missouri.”

 A local Infectious Disease doctor even said to me,

 You have all the symptoms of Lyme disease, but because you’ve never traveled to the northeastern United States, you can’t have Lyme.

 He said this a day before he called me with results of some of my testing, which came back showing a Lyme infection and another serious tick-borne illness, tularemia.
 These tests were later confirmed by further testing through other doctors who are specially trained to treat patients with tick-borne illnesses.